 Please note that our PIE strategy and evaluation is outlined in the PPI section of the form.
 As this proposal is for a partnership, rather than a single project, we propose to establish a social care working group of 10-12 people with lived experience of social care, led by GW of KCC and JP, our PIE co-applicant.
-This working group will work across the partnership by: consulting on research priorities, contributing to COPs, providing PIE input to fellowship projects, reviewing and contributing to partnership funding applications (e.g. as lay co-applicants), assisting with evaluative elements of the study and supporting wider dissemination.
-In addition to the working group members, 'experts by experience' will be invited to co-deliver training and speak at COP events
+This working group will work across the partnership by: consulting on research priority setting, contributing to COPs, providing PIE input to fellowship projects, reviewing and contributing to partnership funding applications (e.g. as lay co-applicants), assisting with evaluative elements of the study and supporting wider dissemination.
+Experts by experience will be invited to co-deliver training and speak at COP events.